bespoke-silicon-group/bsg_replicant/machines/README.md

 ## Machines and Platforms

-All machines are supported by the `aws-vcs` platform.

 These machines are supported by the `dpi-verilator` and `dpi-vcs` platform:

-- timing_v0_8_4
-- timing_v0_16_8
-- timing_v0_32_16
-- timing_v0_64_32
-- baseline_v0_8_4
-- baseline_v0_16_8
-- baseline_v0_32_16
-- baseline_v0_64_32
+- timing_*
-- 4x4_fast_n_fake
+- baseline_*
-- 16x8_fast_n_fake
+- infinite_*

-The `aws-fpga` platform only supports the 4x4_blocking_vcache_f1_model.
+The `aws-fpga` and `aws-vcs` platform only supports the 4x4_blocking_vcache_f1_model  4x4_blocking_vcache_f1_dram

 ## Performance Metric Machines

-- timing_v0_16_8 and baseline_v0_16_8: This is a 16x8 array of RISC-V
-  Vanilla Cores with caches on top and bottom.
-The top caches all share an HBM channel, and the bottom caches are mapped to a separate, independent, HBM channel.
-Each cache is mapped to a separate channel bank within its respective channel. *This configuration should be the default for taking performance measurements and making decisions based on them.*
+- timing_* machines: Manycore pod with caches on top and bottom.
+There are 16 caches per HBM channel.
+Each cache is mapped to a separate channel bank within its respective channel.

-- timing_v0_32_16 and baseline_v0_32_16: Same as
-  timing/baseline_v0_16_8, but a 32x16 array of tiles.
-There are four HBM channels.

-- timing_v0_64_32 and baseline_v0_64_32: Same as
-  timing/baseline_v0_16_8, but a 64x32 pod.
-There are eight HBM channels.

-- timing_v0_8_4 and baseline_v0_8_4: Same as timing/baseline_v0_16_8,
-  but a 8x4 pod.
-There is one HBM channel.
-This is probably not a sensible configuration, as the tile to channel ratio is very low.
-But for memory bound benchmarks, it may be reasonable to use for iteration.
+  ruche indicates a _ruched_ mesh network.
+Mesh indicates a traditional 2-D mesh network.

+  *This configuration should be the default for taking performance measurements and making decisions based on them.*

+- infinite_* machines: Manycore pod with infinite, single-cycle memories on top and bottom of each row.

+  ruche indicates a _ruched_ mesh network.
+Mesh indicates a traditional 2-D mesh network.

+  *This configuration should be used to estimate the impact of memory latency.*

+- baseline_* machines: Manycore pod with infinite, single-cycle memories on top and bottom of each row.

-The baseline designs use a crossbar network to access memory.
+  The baseline designs use a crossbar network.

+  *This configuration should be used to estimate the impact of an ideal network*

 ## Correctness Machines

 **DO NOT USE THESE MACHINES FOR PERFORMANCE METRICS**

-- 4x4_fast_n_fake: this is a 4x4 array of RISC-V Vanilla Cores with 1-cycle infinite memories attached directly to network links on top-and-bottom.
-This is used for getting code running and debugged, but no performance analysis should be done, and no optimization decisions made based on this model.

-- 16x8_fast_n_fake: this is like 4x4_fast_n_fake except the RISC-V
-  Vanilla Core array is 16x8.
-This can be used for getting code running and debugged or observing performance with and ideal memory system.

 - 4x4_blocking_vcache_f1_model: This is a 4x4 array of RISC-V Vanilla Cores with 1 FAKE DRAM DIM with bounded/low latency attached through